department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/demographics/demographics-brief.md

 To serve as a source of truth around data field requirements and specifications, UX considerations, and to document a plan for feedback from SMEs or coordination with other teams.

 ## Description of domain
-This domain contains demographic information about the Veteran.
+This domain contains VA demographic information about the Veteran.
 At the time of this writing (2/13/2023) it is unclear whether including this information within the confines of the new MyHealtheVet portal on VA.gov is needed, as it likely overlaps or duplicates data already available on VA.gov.
+There are also self-entered demographics that will not be addressed in the MVP.

 ## Relevant links